hshacks/HSHacks2Public-iOS/README.md

 You probably have complaints or questions, so find me on facebook or github issue or something.

-Made by Spencer Yen and Alex Yeh
+Made by Spencer Yen, Aakash Thumaty and Alex Yeh

 <h3>To do</h3>
 - Fix chat UI sending double messages